Borknab/cs4245-project/docs/index.md

 | 2015 | 6.14 |    5.13   |  6.18  |     5.36    |6.59 |   5.72   | xxxxxxxxxxx | xxxxxxxxxxxxxxxx |
 |  | |      |   |        | |     |  |  |
 | **Avg** | 6.27 |    5.92   |  6.11  |     **5.78**    |6.12 |   5.95   | xxxxxxxxxxx | xxxxxxxxxxxxxxxx |
+<p align="center">Table 1: Loss for the different architectures, with and without Gaussian Processses</p>

+Mention that for the LSTM and 3d CNN we used the same hyperpams as suggested in the paper which are...

 ## Discussion and Conclusion
 <p align="justify">